Overview

 Symptoms

-Symptoms of truncus arteriosus usually occur in the first few days of life.
+Symptoms of truncus arteriosus most often occur in the first few days of life.
 They include:

 When to see a doctor

-If you have concerns about your baby's feedings, sleep patterns or growth, contact your health care provider for an appointment.
+If you are worried about your baby's feedings, sleep patterns or growth, contact a healthcare professional for an appointment.

 Always seek emergency medical care if a baby has any of the following: